canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 ## Scenario and Objectives

-**Scenario:** A targeted phishing email impersonating Microsoft account team was submitted via the phishing report button by a user.
+**Scenario:** A targeted phishing email impersonating Microsoft account team was reported by a user.
 The email claimed there was an unusual sign-in activity in the user's Microsoft 365 account which could lead to account suspension, prompting an immediate reset via an embedded link.
 The embedded link contained a malicious URL redirecting to a spoofed Microsoft login page hosted on a domain through a malicious URL.

-**Objectives:** (WORK ON THIS)
+**Objectives:**
 - Determine whether the email is malicious or a false positive
 - Extract all indicators of compromise (IOCs)
 - Identify any users who may have clicked the link or submitted credentials
 - Produce a TheHive ticket with findings and recommended containment actions

 **What this project is:** This write-up documents the full investigation from raw email headers to containment and a closed ticket.
 No credentials were submitted.
 The sending infrastructure was traced to a known threat actor cluster with medium confidence.
+No real incident data is included.

 If you are a hiring manager reading this: I wanted to document not just what I found, but how I thought through each step and where I would do things differently next time.
 ---